SCUT-BIP-Lab/SplatCo/README.md

 [Scaffold-GS](https://github.com/city-super/Scaffold-GS)

-Sincere Appreciation and Apology: Our cross-view assisted training strategy builds on MVGS; we gratefully acknowledge this inspiration, and the earlier omission of this attribution in our preprint has now been corrected.
+### 📢 Sincere Appreciation and Apology Regarding MVGS

+Our cross-view assisted training strategy builds on MVGS, and we gratefully acknowledge this inspiration.
+The earlier omission of this attribution in our preprint has now been fully corrected in the latest arXiv revision.

 [MVGS](https://github.com/xiaobiaodu/mvgs)